 Through partnerships with local, national and international businesses, internships are offered to upperclassmen in the fall, spring, and summer terms for varying amounts of university credit.
 Each department within the school offers internships for credit.
 In certain majors, the internship is a requirement.
 For further information, see Internships.
-Students interested in pursuing an internship should contact an internship coordinator in the Student Academic Affairs Office (email@example.com.)
+Students interested in pursuing an internship should contact an internship coordinator in the Student Academic Affairs & Career Development Office, firstname.lastname@example.org.

-The Student Academic Affairs Office (SAA) provides students with career development services.
-The Student Academic Affairs Office works with students to identify their strengths and passions, explore career options, make career decisions and conduct a successful job search.
-The office also provides connections with recruiters in collaboration with the Business Career Center (BCC).
+The Student Academic Affairs & Career Development Office (SAA) provides students with career development services.
+Advisors work with students to identify their strengths and passions, explore career options, make career decisions and conduct a successful job search.
+The office also provides connections with recruiters.

 SoHE Career Services

 - Career services drop-in appointments